Z-Puyu/hive-mind/README.md

 Inside every project the user has created in HiveMind, the main editor contains a list of editable components known as TeXBoxes.
 We name it as such because these are essentially text-boxes we see in editors like Microsoft Word, but their inner contents are rendered by $\LaTeX$ rather than as plain texts.
 By double-clicking on a TeXBox, the user can edit the contents inside it, and by click and hold on a TeXBox, the user can move the mouse to drag the TeXBox to some other location in the document, and release to drop the TeXBox there.
 This way, the user can adjust the order of paragraphs in a document as easily as moving a post-it note.

-Every TeXBox again may also contain some editable components known as TeXBlocks.
-These blocks contain inline mathematics (or other inline scientific notations).
-Similar to a TeXBox, double-clicking on a TeXBlock calls out a pop-up input area to edit the $\LaTeX$ statements corresponding to the mathematics displayed in the TeXBlock.
-The user can also use the drag-and-drop mechanism to move a TeXBlock to any location within the document.
+Beside plain texts, every TeXBox may also contain inline mathematics (or other inline scientific notations).
+Similar to a TeXBox, double-clicking on these inline components calls out a pop-up input area to edit the $\LaTeX$ statements corresponding to the mathematics displayed.

-Graphs, tables, code blocks and other types of components in the notes should be able to get shifted around using the same logic.
+Graphs, tables, code blocks and other types of components in the notes should be able to get shifted around using the same drag-and-drop logic.

 #### [Current Progress]

+Currently, we have been experimenting with TeXBoxes containing only plain texts and inline mathematics to build our proof-of-concept.
+In the current version of the TeXBoxes, the input field and the actual display box are separated.
+Clicking on the box will open its input field where the user can then type in $\LaTeX$ to edit the displayed contents.

-Currently, we have been experimenting with TeXBoxes containing only plain texts to build our proof-of-concept.
-The editor is initialised with a single TeXBox which accepts new input.
-When the user press the Enter key, a new TeXBox will be instantiated right after the current TeXBox and get automatically focused.
+The editor is initialised with a single TeXBox.
+When the user press the Enter key in the input field, a new TeXBox will be instantiated right after the current working TeXBox and get automatically focused.
+Furthermore, pressing Backspace in an empty input field will delete the current working TeXBox.

+#### [Future Plan]

+Next, we will follow up by trying to integrate the input field into each TeXBox itself, such that the user can directly type into the box, and an input field will only show up when an inline-mathematics block is inserted.

-We are yet to test out the drag-and-drop mechanism and the deletion of TeXBoxes.
+We will also learn to implement the drag-and-drop mechanism on the TeXBoxes.

 ### Intuitive and Smooth User-Interface Interactions